katxeus/civic-participation-network/README.md

 ## Protocol for Civic Participation Networking
 The Authentication Transfer Protocol as a federated social network.
 It integrates ideas from the latest decentralized technologies
-This federation mechanism will allow decentralized platforme
+This federation mechanism will allow decentralized platforme.
+This exempts it from corporate takeover or buyouts hence remaining part of the citizenry